1. Home

 8/10

 The Polestar 2 is (surprise) the firm's second car, and doesn't it look brilliant?
-It's taken the Scandi cool vibe that Volvo was so good at, but sportified it to create a brilliant premium family car with a sporty edge.
+It's taken the Scandi cool vibe that Volvo is so good at, but sportified it to create a brilliant premium family car with a sporty edge.
 The electric powertrain will take you the best part of 300 miles on a charge and it's got loads of space.

 But what makes it a future classic in our eyes, aside from the very handsome looks, is the Polestar handles superbly, feeling much better in the corners than a Tesla Model 3.
 We're putting it out there right now – these will age very well.